- L&RUK posts

 Court permits 40 solar panels on “Arts and Crafts” church, Re St Francis Meir Heath Lichfield Const St, Eyre Ch, 3 August 2013.

-CFCE Decision, Gloucester Cathedral, solar panels: To install around 180 solar photo-voltaic panels in a continuous array across the south slope of the nave roof of Gloucester Cathedral.
+Consistory court judgments and CFCE determinations – September 2015, Gloucester Cathedral, solar panels: To install around 180 solar photo-voltaic panels in a continuous array across the south slope of the nave roof of Gloucester Cathedral.
 This will generate around 27,000kW p/a, in order to reduce reliance on fossil-fuel created electricity by 20% in line with the Church of England’s Shrinking the Footprint policy.
-(31 October 2015)
+(24 September 2015).

 After Laudato si’: Roman Catholic Church, Whilst Laudato si’ continues to provide inspirational guidance on climate change, much remains to be done within the Roman Catholic Church, (7 July 2015).